GabrielFMagalhaes/payments/README.md

 ## Deployment

-GitHub Actions to automate deploy
+GitHub Actions to automate deploy into Heroku

 ## Built With